 Update your Magento Software Version

 Updates not only bring new features, they also fix bugs and improve the overall platform.
-So, if you experience lag while using your website – it’s time for updates.
+So, if you experience lag while using your website – it may be time to upgrade from Magento 1 to Magento 2.
 Besides, Magento makes a point of notifying you whenever a new version is available, so it’s unlikely you will miss a new version.

 Before updating make sure you have done a complete file and database backup.
 These simple precautions will help you restore the site in the advent of any mishaps.

 Logs may compose up to 80% of all of your Magento shop data (sometimes even more).
 Though these notes are useful sometimes, it is better to delete them in order to release the system from overload.
 In order to do this, go to System > Configurations > Advanced > System > Log Cleaning.
 Then set the preferences and get rid of unnecessary logs.

 Indexing is how Magento gets the information from the database and reorganizes it to display in your shop.
 The data which changes frequently, like prices or discounts, must be reindexed.
 Otherwise it will take more time to load the page with this information or it may not be shown correctly.

 To reindex, go to “System” and then to “Index Management”.
 In the “Actions” graph, choose “Reindex data” and then click “Submit”.
 If you want to reindex one particular object – click “Reindex Data” on its right.
 After that the whole process will be over.

 A Content Delivery Network is a group of servers working together and located in different parts of the world.
 As a system of servers, a CDN gives users faster access to the requested resources.
 For example, when a website is hosted in Russia and the End User lives in the US, it is better to use a CDN server located in the US rather than to deliver content right from the host.
 In such a manner, your speed will be several times faster and you will grant quick access to users from the furthest points.